tryone144/arrowline/README.md

     make install

-If you install by hand make sure that plain `git` `libgit2` is installed for git support.
+If you install by hand make sure that plain `git` and `libgit2` is installed for git support.

 Configuration
 -------------

-All configuration takes place in `config.h`.
+All configuration takes place in `config.h`, `config-prompt.h` and `config-status.h`.

 - Define the colors for the segments.
+- Define the use of powerline symbols and escape chararcters
-- Select which segments to show:
+- Select which segments to show (NULL-terminated array of generators)

+### Segment List

-    - `STATUS`: display red X if last command's exit status != 0
+- *STATUS*: display red X if last command's exit status != 0
-    - `HOST`: display username and hostname
+- *HOST*: display username and hostname
+- *CWDPREFIX*: display the working directory prefix `home` `root` or `deep inside`
-    - `CWD`: display `CWD_LEN` (defaults to 3) folders of current working directory
+- *CWD*: display `CWD_LEN` (defaults to 3) folders of current working directory
-    - `VCS`: display branch and status if current working dir is inside a version controlled directory
+- *VCS*`: display branch and status if current working dir is inside a version controlled directory

     - currently only supports git
-        - uses commandline `git status` for faster status fetching
+    - uses commandline `git status` for faster status fetching (HACK)

 Using arrowline